team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `fs` module, which is needed for reading the image file.
+1. We import the `fs` module, which is required for the `encodeImage` function to work.

 2. We define the `encodeImage` function as provided in your original code.

-3. We specify the path to the image file we want to encode.
+3. We specify the path to an image file we want to encode.

 4. We call the `encodeImage` function with the image path and store the result in `encodedImage`.